bjavier9/gestorSiBFront/blueprint.md

 4. Use `inject(...)` instead of constructor injection.
 5. Expose public readonly properties; never mutate inputs.
 6. Use `trackBy` on `*ngFor` lists and `async` pipe for observables.
+7. Provide skeleton loaders (`Array.from({ length: n })` helpers + shimmering CSS) for noticeable loading states; keep skeleton markup lightweight and colocated with the component.

 ### 5.2 Service
 1. Place under `core/services`.